destro033/Ch-Mamba/README.md

 1. [C-Mamba](https://github.com/zclzcl0223/CMamba)
 2. [PatchTST](https://github.com/PatchTST/PatchTST)

-These models are combined into a single file for the purpose of this work
+These models are combined into a single file for the purpose of this work C-Mamba is located in model.py, whereas PatchTST is located in model_patchtst.py

 ## Installation